petsc/petsc/doc/docs/manual/fortran.rst

    use petscksp

+The few differences between the C and Fortran PETSc interfaces are due to Fortran syntax differences.
+All Fortran routines have the same names as the corresponding C versions, and PETSc command line options are fully supported.
+The routine arguments follow the usual Fortran conventions; the user need not worry about passing pointers or values.
+The calling sequences for the Fortran version are in most cases identical to the C version, except for the error checking variable discussed in :any:`sec_fortran_errors` and a few routines listed in :any:`sec_fortran_exceptions`.

 .. _sec_fortran_errors:

 Error Checking
 ^^^^^^^^^^^^^^

-In the Fortran version, each PETSc routine has as its final argument an integer error variable, in contrast to the C convention of providing the error variable as the routine’s return value.
+In the Fortran version, each PETSc routine has as its final argument an integer error variable.
 The error code is set to be nonzero if an error has been detected; otherwise, it is zero.
-For example, the Fortran and C variants of ``KSPSolve()`` are given, respectively, below, where ``ierr`` denotes the error variable:
+For example, the Fortran and C variants of ``KSPSolve()`` are given, respectively, below, where ``ierr`` denotes the ``PetscErrorCode`` error variable:

 .. code-block:: fortran

    call KSPSolve(ksp,b,x,ierr) !
 Fortran
-   ierr = KSPSolve(ksp,b,x);   /* C */
+   ierr = KSPSolve(ksp,b,x);   // C

-Fortran programmers can check these error codes with ``PetscCall(ierr)``, which terminates all processes when an error is encountered.
-Likewise, one can set error codes within Fortran programs by using ``SETERRQ(comm,p,' ')``, which again terminates all processes upon detection of an error.
-Note that complete error tracebacks with ``PetscCall()`` and ``SETERRQ()``, as described in :any:`sec_simple` for C routines, are *not* directly supported for Fortran routines; however, Fortran programmers can easily use the error codes in writing their own tracebacks.
-For example, one could use code such as the following:
+For proper error handling one should not use the above syntax instead one should use

 .. code-block:: fortran

-   call KSPSolve(ksp,b,x,ierr)
-   if (ierr .ne.
-0) then
-      print*, 'Error in routine ...'
-      return
-   end if
+   PetscCall(KSPSolve(ksp,b,x,ierr))   !
+Fortran subroutines
+   PetscCallA(KSPSolve(ksp,b,x,ierr))  !
+Fortran main program
+   PetscCall(KSPSolve(ksp,b,x))        // C

 Calling Fortran Routines from C (and C Routines from Fortran)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Different machines have different methods of naming Fortran routines called from C (or C routines called from Fortran).
-Most Fortran compilers change all the capital letters in Fortran routines to lowercase.
-On some machines, the Fortran compiler appends an underscore to the end of each Fortran routine name; for example, the Fortran routine ``Dabsc()`` would be called from C with ``dabsc_()``.
-Other machines change all the letters in Fortran routine names to capitals.
+Different compilers have different methods of naming Fortran routines called from C (or C routines called from Fortran).
+Most Fortran compilers change all the capital letters in Fortran routines to all lowercase.
+With some compilers, the Fortran compiler appends an underscore to the end of each Fortran routine name; for example, the Fortran routine ``Dabsc()`` would be called from C with ``dabsc_()``.
+Other compilers change all the letters in Fortran routine names to capitals.

 PETSc provides two macros (defined in C/C++) to help write portable code that mixes C/C++ and Fortran.
-They are ``PETSC_HAVE_FORTRAN_UNDERSCORE`` and ``PETSC_HAVE_FORTRAN_CAPS`` , which are defined in the file ``$PETSC_DIR/$PETSC_ARCH/include/petscconf.h``.
+They are ``PETSC_HAVE_FORTRAN_UNDERSCORE`` and ``PETSC_HAVE_FORTRAN_CAPS`` , which will be defined in the file ``$PETSC_DIR/$PETSC_ARCH/include/petscconf.h`` based on the compilers conventions.
 The macros are used, for example, as follows:

 .. code-block:: fortran

    #if defined(PETSC_HAVE_FORTRAN_CAPS)
-   #define dabsc_ DMDABSC
+   #define dabsc_ DABSC
    #elif !defined(PETSC_HAVE_FORTRAN_UNDERSCORE)
    #define dabsc_ dabsc
    #endif